SeyyedAliTabatabaei/ZamanakCalendar/core/README.md

 ## Introduction
 `zamanak-calendar-core` is the core module of the ZamanakCalendar library.
 It provides robust and easy-to-use utilities for working with Jalali (Persian), Hijri (Islamic), and Gregorian dates in Android applications.

-✨ Features
+**✨Features**
-•	Full support for **Jalali**, **Hijri**, and **Gregorian** calendars
+-	Full support for **Jalali**, **Hijri**, and **Gregorian** calendars
-•	Date conversion between calendar systems
+-	Date conversion between calendar systems
-•	Date comparison, formatting, and basic operations
+-	Date comparison, formatting, and basic operations
-•	Lightweight and dependency-free core logic
+-	Lightweight and dependency-free core logic
-•	Written in Kotlin with clean and maintainable code
+-	Written in Kotlin with clean and maintainable code

 ## Installation